CKogut/BlueJ.NaiveTicket/README.md

 	* What happens if you insert too much money into the machine – do you receive any refund?
 	* What happens if you do not insert enough and then try to print a ticket?

-> You can buy a ticket even if the balance is less than the ticket price
+> You can buy a ticket even if the balance is less than the ticket price.
-> Buying one ticket sets the balance to zero regardless to what the previous balance was
+> Buying one ticket sets the balance to zero regardless to what the previous balance was.
-> Ticket number increments oddly, can't pinpoint exactly why yet
+> Ticket number increments oddly, can't pinpoint exactly why yet.
-> String for the any additional tickets shows the balance as if no tickets were bought
+> String for the any additional tickets shows the balance as if no tickets were bought.

 ### Exercise 2.4
 * Try to obtain a good understanding of a ticket machine’s behavior by interacting with it on the object bench before we start looking at how the `TicketMachine` class is implemented in the next section.